AMERICANS WITH DISABILITIES ACT AMENDMENTS ACT (ADA) AND SECTIONS 504 AND 503 OF THE REHABILITATION ACT OF 1972 (SECTIONS 503 & 504)

-- Campus and Health Science employees may request an accommodation through an online form or contacting OEO/AA directly.
+- Campus and Health Science employees may request an accommodation through an online form or contacting Human Resources

-- Online ADA Form: Request for Disability Accommodation Form for Campus and Health Science Employees and submit the form to OEO/AA.
+- Online ADA Form: Disability Accommodation Form for Campus/Health Science Employees and submit the form to Human Resources.

 - UUHC Employees: You may request an accommodation through an online form or contacting UUHC HR directly.

-- Online Form: Request for Disability Accommodation Form for UUHC Employees
+- Online Form: Disability Accommodation Form for UUHC Employees

 - Contact: UUHC Human Resources (UUHC HR)